nbeaver/wanted-metadata-for-shell-commands/rationale.markdown

-# Metadata for shell commands. #
+# Wanted: metadata for shell commands. #

-I'm looking for a way to store and query shell commands and give them metadata to make querying easier.
+I'm looking for a way to find shell commands more easily by giving them metadata.

 ## Motivation ##